kilvil/xrp/README.md

 This repo contains two services to manage Xray reverse proxying:

 - `xrps` (server/portal): create and manage reverse tunnels; generate Base64 connection params for clients.
 XRPS only defines how to connect to the server (portal addr, REALITY handshake, entry ports).
 It does not decide the forwarding destination.
 - `xrpc` (client/bridge): paste Base64 params to connect; shows status, logs and reconnection events.
-XRPC decides each tunnel’s forwarding target `ip:port` (default `127.0.0.1:mapPort`) and can change it at runtime.
+XRPC decides each tunnel’s forwarding target `ip:port` (default `127.0.0.1:80`, or `127.0.0.1:mapPort` when a hint is provided) and can change it at runtime.

 Note: xray-core is now embedded in-process by default.
 Services build an Xray JSON config (REALITY + Reverse v4) and start a core instance internally, writing `./logs/*.log` for access/error and exposing restart endpoints.
 You can still point to an external config via `XRAY_CFG_PORTAL`/`XRAY_CFG_BRIDGE` for debugging.